mav10/rn-webim-chat/README.md

 ```

 #### :iphone:iOS (_Extra steps_)
-- add to PodFile     `use_frameworks!`
 - add `WebimClientLibrary` to Podfile with specific version (_Wrapper was written for v3.37.4_)
 - pod install

 see [example Podfile](./example/ios/Podfile)

-**Note:** Flipper doesn't work with **use_frameworks** flag

 Since the official [WebimClientLibrary](https://github.com/webim/webim-client-sdk-ios) is written is Swift, you need to have Swift enabled in your iOS project.
 If you already have any .swift files, you are good to go.
-Otherwise create a new empty Swift source file in Xcode, and allow it to create the neccessary bridging header when prompted.
+Otherwise, create a new empty Swift source file in Xcode, and allow it to create the neccessary bridging header when prompted.

 ## Example
 In [example folder](./example) there is simple workflow how to:
  - Start and destroy session
+ - Resume and Pause session
  - Get and Send messages
+ - Rate operator
  - Handle errors

 How it looks like you can see here
+It is achieved with [simple UI](./example/src/simple) (just test common methods)
 <table align="Center">
   <tr>
     <td>Not init session</td>